 \section{Abstract}

 Teleportation is a quantum information processes without classical counterparts, in which the sender can disembodied transfer unknown quantum states to the receiver.
-In probabilistic teleportation through a partial entangled quantum channel, the transmission is exact (with fidelity 1), but may fail in a probability and simultaneously destroy the state to be teleported.
+In probabilistic teleportation through a partial entangled quantum channel, the transmission is exact (with fidelity 1), but may fail in a probability and the initial state is destroyed simultaneously.
 We propose a scheme for nondestructive probabilistic teleportation of high-dimensional quantum states.
-With the aid of an ancilla in the hands of sender, the initial quantum information can be recovered when teleportation fails.
-The ancilla acts as a quantum apparatus to measure the sender's subsystem, and erasing the information it records can resumes the initial state.
+With the aid of an ancilla in the hands of the sender, the initial quantum information can be recovered when teleportation fails.
+The ancilla acts as a quantum apparatus to measure the sender's subsystem.
+Erasing the information recorded in it can resume the initial state.